grantcolley/diptype/README.md

 ```

 ## DynamicTypeHelper\<T>
-A generic type helper class that creates and caches dynamic methods at runtime for creating new instances of a type and gets and sets its properties faster than reflection.
+A generic type helper class that creates and caches dynamic methods at runtime for creating new instances of a type and gets and sets its properties *faster than reflection*.
 ```C#
             // Create the dynamic type helper
             var activityHelper = DynamicTypeHelper.Get<Activity>();